OttEricOttender/HydroCalc/README.md

   - A function or an element of the application is ready to be delivered and demonstrated to the customer when the function or element has no errors or 1-2 minor errors which do not alter the application in a significant manner and may not be visible unless specifically tested for.
 Regardless of the visibility, it will still be communicated to the customer and fixed at the earliest possibility.

 * How do you gather feedback from the customer and/or end users?
   - Feedback will be gathered by asking for the client’s opinion after a demo session or an improvement in the project’s work.
-After the customer has given the approval to seek people outside of the development team and customer team to test the application, the feedback will be collected via a survey.
-This is subject to change depending on the customer’s and testing lead’s wishes.
+After the customer has given the approval to seek people outside of the development team and customer team to test the application, the feedback will be collected by asking a series of questions about the usability and functionality of the program.

 * What is the definition of DONE on a task?
-  - A DONE task is something that needs no further work in the current iteration.
-It must also be confirmed by other team members through review.
+  - A DONE task is something that has been (i) planned and discussed with the customer, (ii) planned and discussed with the team, (iii) developed into a working functionality, (iv) tested by both a physical user and automated tests (v) fixed of any bugs that have appeared and (vi) demoed to the customer.

 ## Stack
 * Database: PostgreSQL